-What are dreams?
+What do dreams mean?
 That’s quite a heavy loaded question as the word “dream” can have many meanings for many of us.
 Some may say that within our dreams inhabit our most personal and deep desires.
 Others say that dreams are only a way for our brain to process information that it can’t process while we are awake.
 Whatever your idea of a dream may be it’s a fact that dreaming is something we all do.
 So, what do dreams mean?

 Being chased – If you are being chased in a dream it is frightening to feel that no matter how fast you may run away or how clever you think you are at eluding your chaser they appear to be at your heels.
 This dream is quite disconcerting as many a time we have no idea what it is we are running away from in our dream.
 Ian interprets this dream as the pursuer actually being part of our own self and symbolises an opportunity we are pursuing in our waking life.